 Dry mouth, also known as xerostomia, happens when your mouth produces little to no saliva.
 What little saliva you have might be thick and stringy, leaving you feeling dehydrated and thirsty.
 However, a dry mouth is more than just feeling thirsty.
 Saliva helps you taste what you eat and drink, and it helps you digest your food.
 In addition, it flushes food particles away from your teeth and neutralizes acids to help prevent tooth decay.

-Dry Mouth Includes Dry Skin
+The Practical Reason Why Dry Mouth Includes Dry Skin

-Embarrassing Side Effects
+Never Again To The Embarrassing Side Effects

-Medicines Can Cause Dry Mouth
+Truth Helpful Medicines Can Cause Dry Mouth

-Nerve Damage Can Affect Dry Mouth
+Research Results Found Nerve Damage Can Affect Dry Mouth

-Other Causes of Dry Mouth
+Know It All About Other Causes Of Dry Mouth

-Smoking Can Make It Worse
+It Is Proven That Smoking Can Make It Worse

-A Doctor Can Treat Dry Mouth
+An Excellent Doctor Can Help Treat Dry Mouth

-Tips to Stimulate Saliva Production
+This Is The Noted Tips To Stimulate Saliva Production

-Other Tips to Help Dry Mouth
+Other Important Tips To Help Out With Dry Mouth